 Despite the progress in treatments, barriers to access remain.
 Specifically, as we’ve reported, Medicare will only cover this new class of drugs if they receive traditional approval and if patients participate in a registry.
 The Alzheimer’s Association called the registry requirement “an unnecessary and potentially harmful barrier.”

-And while LEQEMBI ultimately received traditional approval, the industry believes drugs with Accelerated Approval should be accessible to patients, as well.
+While LEQEMBI ultimately received traditional approval, the industry believes drugs with Accelerated Approval should also be accessible to patients.

 “The best way to permanently ensure timely and affordable access is for CMS to open a reconsideration of its NCD—as it has promised to do in conjunction with new clinical evidence that is now available—and cover new Alzheimer’s medicines and diagnostics to FDA label,” said a statement from Eli Lilly.